 Students who have not taken and/or do not have grades of B or better in all of the above five courses, or who did not major in economics but earned an overall grade point average of 3.0 or better, may be admitted conditionally.
 Students admitted conditionally cannot apply courses taken to satisfy the program prerequisites toward their graduate program.

-The department of economics typically offers fall admission only with an application window of October 1 to May 1; however, for students needing to complete additional preparatory courses, spring admission can be considered.
+The Department of Economics typically offers fall admission only with an application window of October 1 to May 1 (extended this year to July 1, 2020); however, for students needing to complete additional preparatory courses, spring admission can be considered.

-To apply to the Economics MA program, please follow the steps below.
+To apply to the M.S. in Quantitative Economics program, please follow the steps below.

 Access the online application through the Cal State Apply site to begin your application and create a profile.
-A $55.00US nonrefundable application fee is required of all applicants.
+A $70.00US nonrefundable application fee is required of all applicants.

 After you’ve completed My Profile, you will have access to My Application.
 Here you will find four quadrants.
 Program Materials is the quadrant where you will find information about uploading all the following documents.

-- Personal Statement.
-The personal statement must be between 500-800 words and should address the reasons for your interest in economics (including any specific areas/fields of interest), your future scholarly and/or career objectives within the field, and your reasons for pursuing an MA in economics at San Francisco State University.
-You may discuss any prior academic, personal, employment, etc. achievements and experiences that reflect upon your interests and potential to succeed in the economics MA program.
+- Personal Statement: The personal statement must be between 500-800 words and should address the reasons for your interest in economics (including any specific areas/fields of interest), your future scholarly and/or career objectives within the field, and your reasons for pursuing an M.S. in Quantitative Economics at San Francisco State University.
+You may discuss any prior academic, personal, employment, etc. achievements and experiences that reflect upon your interests and potential to succeed in the program.

-- GRE or GMAT Test Score Report.
-The Economics Department requires MA applicants to take either the GRE or GMAT.
-We ask that you upload unofficial GRE/GMAT scores, but official score reports must be sent directly by the testing center to the university.
+- GRE or GMAT Test Score Report: The Economics Department will waive the GRE/GMAT requirement for all applicants who hold a degree from a higher educational institution within the U.S. For all other applicants, we ask that you upload unofficial GRE or GMAT scores, but official score reports must be sent directly by the testing center to the university.
 For the GRE, please use the University code number 4684 for San Francisco State University.
 For the GMAT, please use our program code F87-HP-34.
 Note that while we pay particular attention to the quantitative section on these tests, we do not have a strict minimum required score; all applications are evaluated in their entirety.

-- Letters of Recommendation.
-The Department of Economics requires MA program applicants to submit two letters of recommendation, preferably from former professors who know your university level work and can comment on your prospects for success in an economics MA program.
+- Letters of Recommendation: The Department of Economics requires M.S. program applicants to submit two letters of recommendation, preferably from former professors who know your university level work and can comment on your prospects for success in a M.S. in Quantitative Economics program.
 Personal and employer references, however, may be submitted if you cannot obtain letters from former instructors.
 Recommenders should be able to comment on your work habits, mathematical and quantitative ability, writing ability, and any other characteristics that would reflect on your ability to succeed in the program.

 Please refer to the instructions on the Cal State Apply website.
 The Program Materials quadrant within My Application is the quadrant where you will find information about requesting letters of recommendation.